 I enjoy many different areas in physics, but the subfield that particularly excites me is precision physics!
 It’s a field that goes by many different names: novel low-energy tests of the Standard Model, tabletop tests, and so on.
 Regardless of what we choose to call it, I am fascinated by its guiding principle: “If I measure this quantity really precisely, what new physics can I study?”
 With techniques drawn from quantum computing and atomic physics, researchers can ask questions about the matter-antimatter asymmetry of the universe, dark matter candidates, and gravity.
 And what’s most exciting about this is that these experiments can be done in the lab instead of with a collider.

 I’m really passionate about outreach and mentorship, since they’ve made an immeasurable impact on my own journey.
-Some initiatives I’ve been involved in include:
+Some initiatives I’ve been involved in include (this list is not always up-to-date):

 SU(5): With a close group of colleagues and friends—senior graduate students and postdocs—I founded SU(5), a peer support and mentorship initiative for first-year graduate students in physics and astronomy.

-gradguide: I wrote a 20 page guide on STEM Ph.D. admissions, which I continue to update.
+The Grad Guide: I wrote a 20 page guide on STEM Ph.D. admissions, which I continue to update.
 Since publication, over a dozen students have emailed me to express gratitude, to ask questions, or just to simply connect.
-The guide amassed over 4,500 views and 2,000 unique visitors in its first week of publication.
-As of July 2020, it gets ~200 views and ~100 unique visitors a week.
+The guide amassed over 4,500 views and 2,000 unique visitors in its first week of publication, and through it, I’ve received feedback from dozens and dozens of students who have told me the guide was helpful in their journey to graduate school.

-Journal of Emerging Investigators (JEI): I am a peer editor and copy editor for JEI.
-I believe it is important to encourage middle and high school scientists, and I have had the distinct pleasure of reading and editing many high-quality student manuscripts.
+Journal of Emerging Investigators (JEI): I participated with JEI as a peer editor and copy editor.
+I believe it is important to encourage middle and high school scientists, and I had the pleasure of reading and editing student manuscripts from 2020 to 2021.

-Letters to a Pre-Scientist: I recently signed up to send letters to middle schoolers who are interested in science.
+Letters to a Pre-Scientist: I am a pen pal with a middle schooler who is interested in science.
 Mentors & role models have played a large part in my journey and, consequently, my desire to work in outreach.
-I’m looking forward to connecting with young future scientists!